Legal Updated 7 min read

 Key Facts

-Wisconsin has a three-year statute of limitations for personal injury claims, starting from the date of diagnosis.
+Wisconsin has a three-year statute of limitations for personal injury claims under Wis.
+Stat. § 893.54, starting from the date of diagnosis.

-Wisconsin’s position as the state with the highest mesothelioma rate translates directly into an active litigation landscape.
+Wisconsin ranks 7th nationally in mesothelioma death rate at 11.4 per million (1999-2020), well above the national average.
 The state’s concentration of paper mills, manufacturing plants, and shipyards created exposure pathways that reach across dozens of asbestos product manufacturers, making multi-defendant cases the norm.

 3 years